abpio/abp-commercial-docs/en/migrating-from-open-source.md

 ```

-> Notice, we have also changed LeptonXLite theme reference with the [LeptonX Theme](themes/lepton-x/index.md), which is a commercial theme provided by ABP Commercial and has superior features than LeptonX Lite theme.
+> Notice, that you have also changed the LeptonXLite theme reference with the [LeptonX Theme](themes/lepton-x/index.md), which is a commercial theme provided by ABP Commercial and has superior features to the LeptonX Lite theme.

-Let's update namespaces as follows for the `*WebModule.cs`:
+Update namespaces for the `*WebModule.cs`:

 ```diff
 - using Volo.Abp.AspNetCore.Mvc.UI.Theme.LeptonXLite;